 Renal Failure Social Security Disability Claims

 Renal failure, also known as kidney failure, occurs when the kidneys fail to properly filter toxins from your blood.
 You may have heard that if you have been diagnosed by a specialist as having permanent renal failure the Social Security Administration (SSA) has a special listing that can make receiving renal failure disability benefits a relatively straightforward process.
-Sadly this is a myth, however.
+Sadly, this is a myth.
 Regardless of the condition you face, the information provided by your healthcare provider is what the SSA uses to approve you for Social Security Disability benefits.
-This information must be complete and thorough in order for you to get the benefits you depend on.
+This information must be complete and thorough in order for you to get the benefits you are entitled to.

 Applying for renal failure disability benefits may require a lot more time and energy than you can commit to while undergoing daily treatments.
-At Binder & Binder®, we work with the government so that you don't have to.
-We understand the frustration our clients feel when filing renal failure disability insurance or benefits claims, so we go to great lengths to help them get the successful results that they need.
-Nobody wins as many Social Security Disability cases as Binder & Binder®.
+At Binder & Binder®, we work with the government so that you don’t have to.
+We understand the frustration our clients feel when filing renal failure disability insurance or benefits claims, so we go to great lengths to help them get successful results.